dell/csm-docs/content/docs/application-mobility/use_cases.md

     dellctl cluster add -n cluster1 -f ~/kubeconfigs/cluster1-kubeconfig dellctl cluster add -n cluster2 -f ~/kubeconfigs/cluster2-kubeconfig
     ```
-1. On the source cluster, create a Backup by providing a name and the included namespace where the application is running.
-The application and its data will be available in the object store bucket and can be restored at a later time.
+1. Create a Backup by providing a name, the included namespace where the application is running, the source cluster, and the target cluster and namespace mapping where the application will be restored.
     ```
     dellctl backup create backup1 --include-namespaces demo1 --cluster-id cluster1 \
         --clones "cluster2/demo1:restore-ns2" --namespace application-mobility